 ‘Tom Fahy’ was an assemblage of musicians headed by pseudonymous multi-instrumentalist, composer and author Tom Fahy.
 Core members included Aestrid Byrne, Jiang Dan, Rachael Eisley, Zhang Li, Liu Kaige, and Emer Mulholland, while other players, including Alvaro Macaya, Thomas Byrne, Vicente Labarca, Marco Falabella, and the Mt.
 Pearl String Cabal, were drafted for the requirements of particular pieces.

-Galway-born Aestrid Byrne (†) was a composer, pianist and originating member of the group.
+Galway-born Aestrid Byrne (†) was a composer, pianist, originating member of the group, and lifelong partner of Tom Fahy.
 Byrne recorded from and made her home in Cerro Concepción, Valparaíso.
 Laterna and Duff: Music for Toy Pianos were written and performed from Byrne’s room at Clinica Alemana, Santiago, 1-30 November 1998 on a Schoenhut, as her room at Alemana could not accommodate a standard piano.
 Sceitses was recorded on a rare C. Lockingen upright.

 Jiang Dan (b.
 12 June 1971, Honolulu) assumed the role of drummer with Tom Fahy in 1999.
 Throughout his childhood, Dan studied counterpoint, music theory and harmony with his mother, a classically-trained pianist.